 By adding a cell, we can increase capacity quickly.
 We can also split a cell to double capacity for tenants on the original cell.
 In addition, not all tenants are hosted on the same cell, so we avoid the point of diminishing returns on performance.

 We can guarantee that your data stays within relevant political borders.

-Today, Okta is hosted on 10 production cells and 2 preview cells, including dedicated production and preview cells for Europe and Asia Pacific, and one cell that is HIPAA and FedRAMP compliant.
+Today, Okta is hosted on 9 production cells and 2 preview cells, including dedicated production and preview cells for Europe and Asia Pacific, and one cell that is HIPPA and FedRAMP compliant.
 We are capable and ready to roll out cells for other requirements as needed, such as:

 Beyond Okta’s proprietary cell architecture, we’ve built extreme redundancy at each layer of the technology stack.
 Even if a SaaS, PaaS or IaaS offering used by Okta goes down, Okta remains available for its customers.
 This strategy extends to redundant monitoring and alerting across our infrastructure.
 The totality of this approach enabled Okta to remain on and functional even when entire AWS availability zones or systems have gone offline.

 Beyond the Architecture

 An architecture built for scale is a necessity, but equally important is the people, processes and tools we have in place to test, monitor and actively scale Okta.
 While we run on AWS virtual infrastructure, we do not just “trust” AWS to deliver the performance our customers need.
 That’s why we actively monitor CPU, memory, disk space and threads on all the load balancers, web application servers, job servers, cache servers and database servers that Okta runs on.
 In addition, we track the ongoing performance of the application, including authentication performance, response codes, agent health, job statistics and application errors.